Hardkore9t8/PremierLeagueAppDB-master/README.md

 Show player images and video clips when player query is performed Improve validation for user input.
 Rebuild database to use auto-numbering of for record id which is the primary key for each record.
+The GUI I built for the database used a number of best practices for GUI design such as proper spacing, visual cues that provided feedback to the user, css styling that alerted the user if a button or action was critical or not.